DaZzelr/Personal_Finance_Tracker/README.md

 13. **Generate Reports:** The system generates monthly summary reports, showing total income, total expenses, and total investments for each month and year.

+## Admin Module

+The Finance Management System includes an admin module that allows administrators to perform the following tasks:

+- **User Management:** Administrators can view, create, update, and delete user accounts.

+- **Data Management:** Administrators can access and manage financial data records for all users.

+- **System Configuration:** Administrators can configure system settings and parameters.

 ## Technologies Used

 - **Python:** The core programming language used for application development.